ñ (enye)—ilvs strauss

 Nov 19 – 29, 2024

 ñ (enye) is a multimedia bilingual installation / listening party by ilvs strauss (ilvs pronounced “elvis”).
 Visitors are asked to bring their ears for a guided journey through a labyrinth of intentional sound, audible and otherwise.
-Along the way, we’ll flip through the catalog of basic human needs, delve into an inquiry re: the advent of language, and watch a video of the letter ’n’ being typed repeatedly in a word document, amongst other things.
+Along the way, we’ll flip through the catalog of basic human needs and delve into an inquiry re: the advent of language, amongst other things.
 Ultimately, ñ (enye) raises the questions: What is it we hear?
 What is it we want to hear?

-Join us at SUM gallery on Nov 16 for the opening reception of a new multimedia bilingual installation by ilvs strauss.
+Join us at SUM gallery on Nov 19 for the opening reception of a new multimedia bilingual installation by ilvs strauss.

 ABOUT ILVS STRAUSS